 It has been an enjoyable time of learning and success and failure with my fig cuttings.
 Looking back at the propagation progress, I can report that almost all of them took off and put out leaves while in the humidity cups, except for one variety.
 And I think the cuttings of that one variety were too dry to start with.

 The LSU Gold cuttings fizzled out and dropped leaves too.
 I didn’t get any of them to take root.
 I believe my error was too quickly bringing the plants into ambient humidity.
 I did well with Ronde de Bordeaux and all five of my cuttings are still with me.
 Smith and Hunt did well too, I have multiples of those varieties.
 Flanders died off due to over-watering and root rot when they got drenched by an unexpected rain storm after being potted up, as did several other plants.
+Part of the error was not enough root to support the green growth above.
+This is often the most common reason for failure.
+My humidity domes promote leaf growth, and unless the bottom of the cup is warmed, there is a chance the roots will not grow quickly enough to maintain the plant.

 I am left with several plants though, and am delighted with the fact that I succeeded in rooting cuttings for the first time.
 I am disappointed that I did not get the Flanders, LSU Gold or Black Italian to success.
 Ronde de Bordeaux has been the most successful.